ESilva15/ExpSplitter/src/README.md

 Small webapp to manage expenses and split expenses.

+# BUGS
+Inserting an expense where the owner has no payments results in a panic

 # DOING
 Implement scanning the invoice QR code to insert stuff into the tables